Depending on your circumstances, you may be able to get a discount on your council tax bill.

 Structural and major repairs discount

-You can apply for a 25% discount for up to 12 months if your home needs or has already had structural alteration or major repairs.
+You can apply for a 25% discount for up to 12 months if the property is unoccupied and unfurnished and needs or has already had structural alterations or major repairs.
 If you're only repairing but not replacing items you may not be able to get the discount.
 Examples of works that may qualify include:

 You wouldn't get a discount for any of the following work - unless it's part of other structural or major repairs: